pandysudhan/remote_repo_practice/README.md

-this is from repo 1 main
+this is from repo 1
+to check the remote branch delete feature with git push added something